-When marketing to Baby Boomers, avoid using terms that make them sound or feel old.
+When marketing Baby Boomer fitness, avoid using terms that make them sound or feel old.
 They are giving a new face to their age group.
 Even in retirement, many choose to take fitness vacations, staying active and youthful despite growing “old”.

 Baby Boomers prefer activities like biking, swimming, aerobics, and gardening to other fitness activities.
-Focus your sessions with Boomers on effective workouts with a low-risk of injury.
+Focus your Baby Boomer fitness sessions on effective workouts with a low-risk of injury.

 Generation X includes those born between 1965 and 1976.
 The X generation generally values balance, diversity, and self-reliance, among other things.

-When marketing to Gen Xers, keep in mind that their tastes are quite different from Baby Boomers’.
+When marketing to Generation X, keep in mind that their tastes are quite different from Baby Boomers’.
 Generation X tends to be more value-oriented and enjoys more workout variety than those before them.
 Gen Xers want fun mixed with performance.

 Generation X prefers activities like running, biking, and strength training to other fitness activities.
 They also value a work-life balance and love group training classes.
 Group classes help them get their workout in while enjoying social time.